omgupta7352/Blogsphere/README.md

    - `POST /api/posts/{postId}/comments`: Add a comment to a post
    - `PUT /api/comments/{id}`: Update a comment
    - `DELETE /api/comments/{id}`: Delete a comment

-3. View these details in both Celsius and Fahrenheit.
-Include an option for the user to toggle between these units.

 ## Contributing